ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison2/README.md

 This requires the following changes:

-1. In `BuildAction`, pass `baseGetHashCodeMethod` to <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod%2A>.
+1. In `BuildAspect`, pass `baseGetHashCodeMethod` to <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod%2A>.
 2. Add an <xref:Metalama.Framework.Code.IMethod>? `baseGetHashCodeMethod` parameter to the template for the <xref:System.Object.GetHashCode> method.
 3. Add the following snippet to the template: